LindsayB610/quest-app/project_context/detailed_project_plan.md

 ## 💡 Executive Summary

-This document outlines the comprehensive plan and effort estimation for building **Pocket Phonics Quest**, a speech-enabled phonics reading game that blends systematic phonics practice with a light monster-collecting adventure.
+This document outlines the comprehensive plan and effort estimation for building **Pokemon Adventure Quest**, a speech-enabled phonics reading game that blends systematic phonics practice with a light monster-collecting adventure.

 **Key Finding**: Using Material UI as the component library and established Pokémon community components (react-pokemon, PokéAPI) can reduce development effort by **30-40%** compared to building all UI components from scratch.